Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 ### Actions

 The Eppo Contextual Bandit selects one action based on a list of available actions by your application.
-At this point, the available actions must be provided as strings.
+At this point, the available actions must be provided by their names; of course, you can then map these names to more complex objects in your application.

 The list of actions can be **dynamic** without any further configuration:
 - The available actions can change over time